 • Traditions establish and strengthen family bonds by providing a solid structure, a sense of continuity, and a feeling of belonging.

 • Family teaches values.
 Traditions support and communicate a family’s belief system.
 They instill faith and convey the family’s perspective on life experiences.

-• The immediate family serves as your witnesses through life’s transitions, sharing and committing to each other in times of joy and celebrations and lending support and comfort through crises, disappointments, and losses.
+• The immediate family serve as your witnesses through life’s transitions, sharing and committing to each other in times of joy and celebrations, and lending support and comfort through crises, disappointments, and losses.

 • The family serves as the model for all interpersonal relationships.
-The way an individual is cared for, supported, encouraged, allowed to express and be themselves in the family, or not, enormously influences the choices and decisions an individual makes moving into the future.
+The way an individual is cared for, supported, encouraged, and allowed to express and be themselves in the family (or not) enormously influences the choices and decisions an individual makes moving into the future.